gmberton/VPR-methods-evaluation/README.md

 # VPR-methods-evaluation

 This repo is used to easily evaluate pre-trained Visual Place Recognition methods, and is released as part of the [ICCV 2023 EigenPlaces paper](https://openaccess.thecvf.com/content/ICCV2023/html/Berton_EigenPlaces_Training_Viewpoint_Robust_Models_for_Visual_Place_Recognition_ICCV_2023_paper.html).
-A number of trained models are supported (namely NetVLAD, SFRS, CosPlace, Conv-AP, MixVPR, EigenPlaces and AnyLoc) and it uses the weights released by the respective authors.
+All train state-of-the-art models since 2016 are supported (namely NetVLAD, SFRS, Conv-AP, CosPlace, MixVPR, EigenPlaces, AnyLoc and SALAD) and it uses the weights released by the respective authors.

 To see the results of these methods on a large number (14!) of VPR datasets check out the EigenPlaces paper.